mitodl/unified-ecommerce/docs/source/technical/apigateway.md

 The middleware creates or updates the user account based on this data and sets the session user appropriately.
 Note that, unlike forward authentication, APISIX includes enough user data to construct and update the user record so the app does not need to make a separate call to Keycloak directly for this data.

-For Heroku deployments, we do something different because we need to be able to trust the data in the `X-UserInfo` header. _TODO:_ Fill this out - we don't have the info here yet.
+For Heroku deployments, we do something different because we need to be able to trust the data in the `X-UserInfo` header.

+> _TODO:_ Fill this out - we don't have the info here yet.
+The challenge here is preventing injection: the app won't be DMZed in production so we need to be able to verify the source of the data.